Main Street U.S.A. at Disney World

 The Plaza Restaurant

-Food and service have always been good, but if I had to describe the restaurant with one word, it would be “average.”
+At this time, they only offer lunch and dinner.
+From our experience, the food and service have always been good at this location.
+But if I had to describe the restaurant with one word overall, it would be “average.”

 Tony’s Town Square